CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0203-Manage Device Enrollment into Intune.md

 ### Task 2: Enable Windows Automatic Enrollment into Microsoft Intune

+In this task you will enable automatic Intune enrollment for all users so that Windows devices join or register into Entra ID automatically enroll into Intune.

 1. In **SEA-SVR1**, open a new tab in **Microsoft Edge**, and then in the address bar type **https://intune.microsoft.com**, and then press **Enter**.

    ![](../media/p5t2s1.png)